 D. The Unmoved Mover

-3. It's pure thought.
-Thinking is the perfect activity.
+3. No potentials so it must be engaged in the perfect activity.
+Thinking!
 The pure actuality.

 4. It thinks what's best...i.e. itself.

 5. The Unmoved Mover is immutable.
 (As perfect has got to be changeless.)